// Research & sources

 Harvard Business School — February 2026

 Research across 900+ occupations analyzing 19,000+ job tasks.
-Augmentation-prone roles gaining demand with more AI-related skills in job postings.
-Automation-prone roles losing skill diversity.
 "Human-AI collaboration is a key driver of labor market transformation."

 CHAOS Report — Requirements & Project Failure